Vic-Lib/bookreader/README.md

 There are two ways to add the plugins to resourcespace outlined in the knowledge base under [Managing Plugins](https://www.resourcespace.com/knowledge-base/systemadmin/managing_plugins).

 If you plan to use the **plugin manager**, then you will need to package the plugin and upload it to resourcespace.
-* Perform a tar and gzip on the plugin (`bookreader.tar.gz`)
+* Perform a tar and gzip on the plugin resulting in `bookreader.tar.gz`.
-* Rename the zipped file to `bookreader.rsp`
+* Rename the zipped file to `bookreader.rsp`.

 This creates a ResourceSpace plugin file that you can upload.
-Now continue to follow the steps in the link [Managing Plugins](https://www.resourcespace.com/knowledge-base/systemadmin/managing_plugins) under The Plugin Manager. **Note** that this is the recommended way of enabling plugins safely and easily.
+Now continue to follow the steps in the link [Managing Plugins](https://www.resourcespace.com/knowledge-base/systemadmin/managing_plugins) under The Plugin Manager. **Note** that this is the recommended way of enabling plugins safely and easily according to the resourcespace page.

 If you plan to **manually configurate** the files then I will outline possible steps.

-* Grab the entire bookreader folder and place it into your `.../resourcespace/plugins/` folder
+* Grab the entire bookreader folder and place it into your `.../resourcespace/plugins/` folder.
 * Enable the plugin by adding bookreader to `$plugins` in `include/config.php` with the line:
 ```
 array_push($plugins, 'bookreader');
 // or
 $plugins = 'bookreader';
 ```
-**Note** that I have not tested this out with other plugins.
+**Alternatively**, you can try these steps.
+* Grab the entire bookreader folder and place it into your `.../resourcespace/plugins/` folder manually.
+* Open up your resourcespace instance on the web and log in as an admin.
+* Go to the plugin manager by choosing `Admin -> System -> Manage plugins`.
+* Find the bookreader plugin in the available plugins list or search for it using the search bar.
+* Click *Activate* to enable the plugin.

 ### Tools & Documentation
 * Internet Archive Bookreader [home page](https://openlibrary.org/dev/docs/bookreader).